JavaPosseRoundup/lightningtalk-gosu-goson/README.md

 ## Using Gosu in an IDE

-Unfortunately, at the moment Gosu is only available in Intellij (there is an eclipse plugin, but it's pretty badly out of date and a bit buggy.
+Unfortunately, at the moment Gosu is only available in Intellij (there is an eclipse plugin, but it's pretty badly out of date and a bit buggy)

 You can find out more about installing that here: http://gosu-lang.org/intellij.html

 ## Gosu features